sorsaffari/benchmark/README.md

 ## Plotly Dashboard

-We have a dashboard that reads ElasticSearch and creates graphs via Dash and Plotly.
+The visualisation dashboard reads ElasticSearch and creates graphs via Dash and Plotly.

-To get up and running, you need pipenv and python >=3.6.0
+Getting it up and running requires pipenv and python >=3.6.0

 1. `pipenv install` (installs package dependencies for the dashboard)
-2. `pipenv shell` (you may need to modify the `python_version = "3.6"` if the python version you have is newer/not quite the same.
-Alternatively manager your python versions with `pyenv`.
+2. `pipenv shell` (may need to modify the `python_version = "3.6"` if the python version is newer/not quite the same.
+Alternatively manage the python version with `pyenv`.
-3. in the `dashboard/` directory, run `python dashboard.py`
+3. In the `dashboard/` directory, run `python dashboard.py`
 4. Navigate to `http:localhost:8050` to see the dashboard

 The box plots are individually clickable to drill down, bar charts (default if only 1 repetition is being displayed) cycle through drill downs on each click.

 ## Executing Benchmarks and Generating Data

-We define YAML config files to execute under `grakn-benchmark/src/main/resources/`
+We define YAML config files to execute under `benchmark/runner/conf/somedir`

 The entry point to rebuild, generate, and name executions of config files is `run.py`